Nokta Impact Review: A Comprehensive Look at Its Features

 Headphones and sound

 Let me start with the sound adjustment.
 You can tune the sound by using the button on the back of the control unit.
-The same button is used to turn the MD on and off.
+The same button is used to turn the Nokta Impact on and off.
 When I went metal detecting in summer I was wondering why the scale has 7 units.

 Because I’m quite ok with the second scale unit – I can hear everything loud and clear.
 So, this is how I spent my summer – using only 2nd scale division.